Innoactive/Creator/.Documentation/articles/transition-to-v2.0/03-unity-xr-faq.md

 > Q: Which headsets does Unity XR support?

-A: See the Unity Technologies's [blog post](https://blogs.unity3d.com/2020/01/24/unity-xr-platform-updates/) to get the answer from first hands.
+A: See the Unity Technologies's [blog post](https://blogs.unity3d.com/2020/01/24/unity-xr-platform-updates/) to get the answer from the first hands.

 > Q: Where can I find the documentation for Unity XR Interactions?